 Other nursing specialties in demand include General Nurse Practitioner, Gerontological Nurse Practitioner, Certified Nurse Midwife, Health Policy Nurse, Neonatal Nurse, and Nurse Educator; in most cases, however, these specializations require a Master of Science in Nursing (MSN).
 These are some of the best nursing careers at the moment.
 Use this nurse careers list with different types of nurses and descriptions to understand the different types of nurse specialties.
 When looking for nursing careers near me, consider this nursing careers list as a guide to types of nursing jobs and salaries.

 Nursing is one of the most promising careers at the moment.
-So, how much do nurses make an hour starting out?
+How much does a nurse make with a bachelor’s degree?
+How much do nurses make an hour starting out?
 The bachelor’s in nursing salary varies based on factors such as experience, location, and other factors.
 The median national annual salary for newly registered nurses is $68,450 according to U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
 That translates to $34.23 per hour for those wondering how much do nurses make an hour starting out.
 How much does a nurse make a month?